Carrville Community Centre

 • Geothermal well testing underway.

-• Exterior works to commence.
+• Exterior works currently underway.

 Construction Photos